aepryus/AepX/README.md

 | bottomLeft | bottom | bottomRight |

-In addition each device has a scaling factor ’s’, which is to be multiploed by all scalar values; the result of which allows controls to look the same on any screen they appear on.
+In addition each device has a scaling factor ```s```, which is to be multiplied by all scalar values; the result of which allows controls to look the same on any screen they appear on.

 Let’s look at the layout code for the LaunchCell: